anjianli21/anjianli21.github.io/_pages/about.md

 Hi!
 I am a 5th year PhD candidate in the Department of [Electrical and Computer Engineering](https://ece.princeton.edu/) at [Princeton University](https://www.princeton.edu/), advised by [Prof. Ryne Beeson](https://beeson.princeton.edu/).
 I also work closely with [Prof. Adji Bousso Dieng](https://vertaix.princeton.edu/) and [Prof. Bartolomeo Stellato](https://stella.to/).
 My research focuses on generative AI and world models for safe, reliable reasoning and decision-making in complex environments, with applications to autonomous systems and robotics.
 I'm also interested in developing machine learning methods to accelerate non-convex optimization.

-Over the past summer, I interned with [Waymo](https://waymo.com/) planning team, where I worked on post-training a generative foundation model that is currently running on thousands of fully autonomous vehicles.
+Over the past summer, I interned with [Waymo](https://waymo.com/) planning team, where I worked on post-training a generative foundation model for targed behaviors that is currently running on thousands of fully autonomous vehicles.

 Previously I did an internship at [Honda Research Institute USA](https://usa.honda-ri.com/), working on consistency models.
 I did my master in computing science at [Simon Fraser University](https://www.sfu.ca/), advised by [Prof. Mo Chen](https://www.sfumars.com/).
 Before that, I received my bachelor in mathematcis at [Beijing Normal University](https://english.bnu.edu.cn/).